Michael-Aladejobi/VirtualFencingMonitor/README.md

    - Add email or SMS alerts for boundary breaches.

-3. **Mobile App**:
+3. **Responsive User-Interface**:
-   - Develop a dedicated mobile app for enhanced accessibility and functionality.
+   - Develop a dedicated web app for enhanced accessibility and functionality.

 ---